IvanZosimov/hackathon-DBM-2021/README.md

 # hackathon-DBM-2021
-You can see the whole presentation here https://youtu.be/OrehjCz9FS0
+You can see the whole video presentation here https://youtu.be/OrehjCz9FS0

 <img src="Sourses/gifback.gif" alt="демо">